This tutorial explains the MX record and how to set it up in your domain settings to improve your domain’s health.

 How to check MX record

-To confirm that your MX record is correctly configured and functioning, you can run a quick test within your email account settings.
+To confirm that your MX record is correctly configured and has been updated in domain settings, perform a quick free test in your email account settings.
+Click Edit icon next to the relevant email account.

 Troubleshooting MX records